quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A001---AI-Engineering_-Building-Applications-with-Foundation-Models-OReilly-Media-2025Chip-Huyen--/2aeba_part23_Agent_Overview.md

 :p Can you provide an example of a complex task for a foundation model agent?
 ??x
-An example of a complex task is scheduling a two-week trip from San Francisco to India with a budget of $5,000.
+An example of a complex task is scheduling a two-week trip from San Francisco to India with a budget of$5,000.
 The goal is the two-week trip, and the constraint is the budget. x??

 ---